(n) Provisions, Contingent Liabilities and Contingent Assets

 Promoting education, including special education and employment enhancing vocation skills especially among children, women, elderly and the differently abled and livelihood enhancement projects.

-Training to promote rural sports, nationally recognised sports, paralympic sports and olympic sports Ensuring environmental sustainability, ecological balance, protection of flora and fauna, animal welfare.
+Ensuring environmental sustainability, ecological balance, protection of flora and fauna, animal welfare.

 The expenditure incurred during the year has been recommended by the CSR Committee and approved by the board of directors.

-33. CAPITAL MANAGEMENT
+32 CAPITAL MANAGEMENT

 For the purpose of Company's capital management, capital includes issued equity capital, share premium and all other equity reserves attributable to equity holders of company.
 The Company manages its capital to ensure that it continues as going concern while maximising the return to stakeholders through the optimisation of the debt and equity balance.

-34. BUSINESS COMBINATIONS
+33 BUSINESS COMBINATIONS

 The Company had acquired following equity shares at fair value during earlier year(s).
 Purchase consideration for acquisition of shares in below mentioned entities was paid by mode of cash only.
 The acquisitions were made to enhance the presence in Wealth Management space.
 The other disclosures with respect to acquisition are as under.

 AR Digital Wealth Private Limited (ARDWPL) is engaged in the business of Digital Wealth Management.
-The consideration paid for shares of ARDWPL in Aug 2016 was ' 252.00 Lakhs, in March 2018 was ' 690.25 Lakhs and in Financial Year 2018-2019 was ' 4204.81 Lakhs.
-The fair value per share for the aforesaid acquisitions was ' 10, ' 256 and ' 332 (Average price of 3 lots purchased during the year) respectively.
+The consideration paid for shares of ARDWPL in Aug 2016 was H 252.00 Lakhs, in March 2018 was H 690.25 Lakhs, in Financial Year 2018-2019 was H 4204.81 Lakhs and in November 2025 was H 138.60 Lakhs.
+The fair value per share for the aforesaid acquisitions was H 10, H 256, H 332 and H 132.00 respectively.

-299,419 shares purchased on February 13, 2020 and 299418 shares purchased on March 31, 2020 were acquired from AR Digital Wealth Private Limited and 230,415 shares purchased on March 31, 2020 were acquired in a Right issue by Ffreedom Intermediary Infrastructure Private Limited.
+2,99,419 shares purchased on 13 February 2020 and 2,99,418 shares purchased on 31 March 2020 were acquired from AR Digital Wealth Private Limited and 2,30,415 shares purchased on 31 March 2020 were acquired in a Right issue by Ffreedom Intermediary Infrastructure Private Limited.

-(2) Debt equity ratio decreased due to repayment of debt during 2023-24 of ' 833 Lakhs
+(2) Debt equity ratio decreased due to repayment of vehicle loans during the financial year 2025-26 & increase in total equity.

 Explanations to items included in computing the above ratios

-1. Current Ratio: Current Asset (excluding assets held for sales) over Current Liabilities
+1. Current Ratio: Current Asset (excluding assets held for sales) over Current Liabilities.

 2. Debt-Equity Ratio: Debt (includes Current & Non-Current Borrowings excluding lease liabilities) over total share holders equity (Includes average of opening and closing equity capital and other equity).